-On the morning of Sunday July 15,the planets Venus and Jupiter will join with the red giant star Aldebaran and the waning crescent moon in a quadruple conjunction.
+On the morning of Sunday July 15, 2012, the planets Venus and Jupiter joined with the red giant star Aldebaran and the waning crescent moon in a quadruple conjunction.
 The Pleiades star cluster is nearby.

 A trio of planets and the crescent moon are poised to put on a dazzling pre-dawn sky show on Sunday (July 15), but if cloudy weather blocks your view, don't fret.
 You'll be able to watch the celestial sight online, too.